eugenia1984/english/glossary.md

 - **That sounds like a plan**, they mean they agree with the suggestion and think it's a good idea.
 It's like saying Yes, let's do that.

 - **theaters** are places where you can watch live performances or movies.

+- **Then**: is often used to indicate the next step or action after something else has been done.

+For example, First, I check my emails, then I start coding.

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.